-Loan Type Default Classified / Impaired red Past due Special Mention SS DF BL Continuous Loan If not repaid/renewed within the fixed expiry date for repayment or after the demand by the Bank is treated as past due/overdue from the following day of the expiry date.
+Loan Type Default Classified / Impaired Past due Special Mention SS DF BL Continuous Loan If not repaid/renewed within the fixed expiry date for repayment or after the demand by the Bank is treated as past due/overdue from the following day of the expiry date.
 A continuous Credit, Demand Loan or a Term Loan which will remain overdue for a period of 02 (two) months or more will be treated as If it remains past due /overdue for 3 months or beyond but less than 6 months If it remains past due /overdue for 6 months or beyond but less than 9 months If it remains past due /overdue for 9 months or beyond.
 Demand Loan If not repaid within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue/ overdue from the following day of the expiry date.
 Special Mention Account (SMA).
-If it remains past due/overdue for 3 months or beyond but not over 6 months from the date of expiry / claim by the bank or from the date of creation of the forced loan If it remains past due / overdue for 6 months or beyond but not over 9 months from the date of claim by the bank or from the date of creation of the forced loan If it remains past due / overdue for 9 months or beyond from the date of claim by the bank or from the date of creation of the forced loan Term Loan upto Tk.10.00 lac In case any installment (s) or part of installment (s) of a Fixed Term Loan upto Tk.10.00 lac is not repaid within the due If the amount of past due installment is equal to or more than the amount of If the amount of past due installment is equal to or more than the amount of If the amount of past due installment is equal to or more than the amount of installment
+If it remains past due/overdue for 3 months or beyond but not over 6 months from the date of expiry / claim by the bank or from the date of creation of the forced loan If it remains past due / overdue for 6 months or beyond but not over 9 months from the date of claim by the bank or from the date of creation of the forced loan If it remains past due / overdue for 9 months or beyond from the date of claim by the bank or from the date of creation of the forced loan Term Loan upto Tk.10.00 lac In case any installment (s) or part of installment (s) of a Fixed Term Loan upto Tk.10.00 lac is not repaid within the due date, the amount of unpaid installment (s) If the amount of past due installment is equal to or more than the amount of installment (s) due within 6 If the amount of past due installment is equal to or more than the amount of installment (s) due within 9 If the amount of past due installment is equal to or more than the amount of installment (s) due within 12 months, the